Linuxfabrik/lfops/roles/selinux/README.md

 # Ansible Role selinux

-This role sets the state of SELinux.
+This role sets the state of SELinux and optionally toggles SELinux booleans.

 FQCN: linuxfabrik.lfops.selinux